This article has links to products and services we love, which we may make commission from.

 Planning a Trip to Scotland

-If you are from the US, you definitely want to read our guide to things Americans should know before visiting Scotland, written by your fellow North American, Nicole, who now resides in Edinburgh.
+If you are from the US, you should definitely read our guide to things Americans should know before visiting Scotland, written by Nicole, a fellow North American who now resides in Edinburgh.

 It includes everything she wishes she had known before her first visit.
 A must-read!